CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 1. Enter a **Label name**  and **Description**.
 Select **Next**.

-      **Groups & sites**: Enable sensitivity labels for containers and synchronize labels
+      -**Groups & sites**: Enable sensitivity labels for containers and synchronize labels

-      **Azure Purview assets (preview)**: Enable to Automatically label your content in Azure Purview
+      -**Azure Purview assets (preview)**: Enable to Automatically label your content in Azure Purview

-1. **Note**: if the scope for files and emails is not selected, you can't select the options on the next page.
+    **Note**: if the scope for files and emails is not selected, you can't select the options on the next page.

 1. In the **File & Emails** page, select **Encryption** and **Content Marking**, Click **Next**.